LLNL/conduit/src/docs/sphinx/building.rst

   spack install conduit~python~mpi~hdf5~silo~docs

 You can specify specific versions of a dependency using ``^``.
-For Example, to build Conduit with Python 3:
+For Example, to build Conduit with Python 3,19,19:

 .. code:: bash

-  spack install conduit+python ^python@3
+  spack install conduit+python ^python@3.10.10

 .. _supported_cmake:

 Supported CMake Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We recommend CMake 3.9 or newer.
-We test building Conduit with CMake 3.9 and 3.14.
-Other versions of CMake may work, however CMake 3.18.0 and 3.18.1 have known issues that impact HDF5 support.
-CMake 3.18.2 resolved the HDF5 issues.
+We recommend CMake 3.20 or newer.
+We test building Conduit with CMake 3.14 and 3.2x variants.

 Using Conduit in Another Project